 You can only come close to retaining any gain in height by constantly doing things that decompress your spine.
-This means you need to keep at stretching exercises.
+This means you need to keep doing stretching exercises.

 What Other Steps Can You Take to Grow Taller?

-Now, exercise is just a part of the remaining 20% of height determinants, aside from genetics, you can do something about.
+Now, exercise is just a part of the remaining 20% of height determinants, and unlike genetics, you can do something about it.
 We briefly address some of the other factors that require attention.

 Many people are not able to express their full height as a result of bad posture.
 This can put unnecessary weight on your spine to make you appear shorter.